namikiri/erwin/README.md

-# erwin
+# Erwin
-Fast bot for the Galaxy chat.
-NO IDENT HASH INCLUDED!
+Fast, lightweight and reliable bot for Galaxy chat.
+Warning: this program DOES NOT include IDENT Hash calculation.
+Do your own research.